Publication Ethics Statement

 The publisher shall reasonably cooperate with the editor(s) in identifying and preventing the publication of unpublished work(s) whose author has been proven to have engaged in unethical behaviour or malpractice.

-The duties and responsibilities of the Peer Reviewer have been laid down in the IJCLP Peer Review Policy.
+The duties and responsibilities of the Peer Reviewer have been laid down in the NLSIR Peer Review Policy.

 The Journal’s Editorial Board has the right to amend the Publication Ethics and Malpractice statement at any time.

-The Journal has its official website at with information about the aims and scope, members of the editorial board and advisory board, the publishing process, editorial policy, peer review policy, diversity policy, subscriptions, and contact information.
-Any queries, suggestions or complaints regarding the information provided above or otherwise may be addressed to the Editor-in-Chief or editorial team at email@example.com or firstname.lastname@example.org.
+The Journal has its own official website at www.nlsir.com, with information about the aims and scope, members of the editorial board and advisory board, the publishing process, editorial policy, peer review policy, diversity policy, subscriptions, and contact information.
+Any queries, suggestions or complaints regarding the information provided above or otherwise may be addressed to the Deputy Editor-in-Chief at email@example.com.